Privacy policy

 Things you tell us

 We sometimes gather material (such as audio recordings) from people to use in our artworks.
 Whenever we do this, we will explain how the material you give us will be used and – until the artwork is finished – you are free to get in touch and ask for your contribution to be excluded.
 We also sometimes ask for feedback.
 We will store and use feedback to support our understanding of our work.
-We may also further process it – such as collating numbers of positive or negative responses, or selecting short excerpts – and share this information with external partners (like funding bodies) or publicly (such as a quote on our website).
-We will never share any identifiable information without your permission.
+We may also further process it, such as collating numbers of positive or negative responses, or selecting short excerpts.
+We may share this processed feedback with external partners (like funding bodies) or publicly (such as a quote on our website).
+However, we will never share any personally-identifiable information without your permission.

 Photos and video